augustofagioli/d8_simplenews_better_ui/README.txt

 Drupal 8 Simplenews NOMCS [No Multilanguge Content Support]

-We are working here for a usable release release candidate to be posted  at https://www.drupal.org/project/simplenews
+We are working here for a usable release candidate to be posted  at https://www.drupal.org/project/simplenews